-In this article, we examine nine possible causes of a burning sensation in the vagina, along with other symptoms associated with each one.
-We also look at the available treatment options and potential complications.
+In this article, we examine 10 possible causes of a burning sensation in the vagina and other associated symptoms.
+We also look at available treatment options and potential complications.

 Certain things can irritate the skin of the vagina when they come into direct contact with it.
 This is known as contact dermatitis.